AkhilP-2003/Space-Shooters-2D-Game/README.md

 # Space-Shooters-2D-Game
-A 2D spinoff of the popular retro game space invaders
+A 2D spinoff of the popular retro game space invaders.

+#How to Play